 - Gender: men are more likely to develop sleep apnea than women, although the risk increases for women after menopause.

-- Family history: if you have a family member with sleep apnea, you may be more likely to develop it as well.
+- Family history: if you have a family member with sleep apnea, you may also be more likely to develop it.

-- Alcohol and tobacco use: both of these substances can relax the muscles in the throat and make it more likely for the airway to become blocked during sleep.
+- Alcohol and tobacco use: both substances can relax the muscles in the throat and make it more likely for the airway to become blocked during sleep.

 Sleep apnea complications:

-Sleep apnea can lead to a number of complications, including:
+Sleep apnea can lead to several complications, including:

 - High blood pressure: sleep apnea can cause your blood pressure to rise, increasing the risk of heart attack and stroke.

-- Heart problems: sleep apnea can lead to an irregular heartbeat and can increase the risk of heart failure.
+- Heart problems: sleep apnea can lead to an irregular heartbeat and increase heart failure risk.

 - Diabetes: sleep apnea can make it more difficult to control blood sugar levels, increasing the risk of developing diabetes.

-- Depression: sleep apnea can lead to fatigue and mood changes, which can increase the risk of depression.
+- Depression: sleep apnea can lead to fatigue and mood changes, increasing the risk of depression.

-- Accidents: sleep apnea can cause excessive daytime sleepiness, which can increase the risk of accidents, such as falls or car accidents.
+- Accidents: sleep apnea can cause excessive daytime sleepiness, increasing the risk of accidents, such as falls or car accidents.

-- Cognitive problems: sleep apnea can lead to problems with memory and concentration, as well as impairing decision-making abilities.
+- Cognitive problems: sleep apnea can lead to problems with memory and concentration and impair decision-making abilities.

 - Sexual dysfunction: sleep apnea can cause problems with sexual function in both men and women.